lygon55555/neumorphic-view/README.md

 # Neumorphic-View
+You can easily add neumorphic-views on storyboards by

+# How to use
 1. Add `NeumorphicView.swift` to your project folder or copy the code
 2. Go to your storyboard, and add an UIView
 3. Open the Identity Inspector and type `NeumorphicView` the Class field